About the Award

 Chelsea graduated from the University of North Florida with a BS in Mechanical Engineering in 2015.
 After graduation, she joined Lockheed Martin as a Test Engineer, and has four years of systems integration/mechanical test experience in support of commodity loading and fluids/mechanical spacecraft testing.
-She is a Certified Test Conductor also responsible for the safety of personnel and hardware during test.
+She is a Certified Test Conductor also responsible for the safety of personnel and hardware during tests.
 She primarily supports the ECLSS (Environmental Control and Life Support Systems) for Orion.
 She has received numerous awards and honors from Lockheed Martin for her outstanding contributions to the corporation.
 While in college, she was an intern at Bacardi Bottling, GE Aviation, GE

 Transportation, and a computer lab assistant at UNF.
-Additionally, she performs extensive academic outreach, starting with a Science Saturday program she started in college that was recognized by the City of Jacksonville for its effectiveness of engaging students in STEM.
+Additionally, she performs extensive academic outreach, starting with a Science Saturday program she started in college that was recognized by the City of Jacksonville for its effectiveness in engaging students in STEM.

 2017 Matthew Breault

-Matt is a Project Engineer with URS/AECOM, where he manages facility upgrade projects, supports long range planning for NASA at KSC, and provides program management consulting to Space Florida.
+Matt is a Project Engineer with URS/AECOM, where he manages facility upgrade projects, supports long-range planning for NASA at KSC, and provides program management consulting to Space Florida.
 He began his space career in 2015 and has quickly proven to be an effective leader both in the office and out.
 Originally from New Hampshire, he now lives in Cocoa.

 2016 1 Lt.
 S. Kyle Futch